 ATP (Airline Transport Pilot) License (First Officer Qualifications)

-• Entry-level First Officers have immediate flying duties and are as responsible as Captains for the safe operation of the aircraft;
+• Entry-level First Officers have immediate flying duties and are equitably responsible as the Captains they serve for the safe operation of the aircraft and for the passengers lives entrusted to them;

 • ATP requires 500 cross-country flight hours, 400 night hours;

-• ATP check ride is tailored to commercial operations at large airports;
+• ATP training and evaluation standards are tailored to commercial operations at large airports with complex arrival and departure procedures.

 • Spatial orientation, physiological factors and situational awareness are finely honed with more flight time;